OUR 200+HR YTTContemporary hatha, trauma-informed and community based yoga

 The tuition adjustments will be awarded on the following dates.
 If you submit an application, it will be considered in the round for the closest upcoming date.

 Round 1: 28 February 2019

 Round 2: 30 April 2019

 2. FULL TUITION SCHOLARSHIPS

-We offer two full tuition scholarships for individuals from the local community who would otherwise be unable to afford yoga teacher training and are passionate about sharing yoga within their local community.
+We offer two full tuition scholarships for individuals who come through our partner organisations’ community programs, who would otherwise be unable to afford yoga teacher training and are passionate about sharing yoga within their local community.

 REQUIREMENTS & PRE-REQUISITES